itsmesaadali/PrismaOS/README.md

-# CoreOS
+# PrismaOS

-**CoreOS** is a lightweight, 32-bit, ring-0 operating system written from scratch with a focus on education, experimentation, and fun.
+**PrismaOS** is a lightweight, 32-bit, ring-0 operating system written from scratch with a focus on education, experimentation, and fun.
 It features a custom shell, dynamic memory management, cryptography utilities, mathematical functions, and interactive commands, providing a foundation for building OS-level experiments and simulators.

 ---